stefslon/esphome-thermoworks-smoke/README.md

     name: "Smoke Probe 2 Max Alarm"
 ```
 3. If you already know your Smoke's `radio_id` then great, you can skip the next step
-4. To find your Smoke's `radio_id` keep that field commented out, which will put your ESP device into search mode.
+4. To find your Smoke's `radio_id` keep the field commented out, which will put your ESP device into search mode.
 Make sure Smoke is powered on and is NOT in pairing mode.
 Keep an eye on ESP's logs.
 In less than 5 minutes you should see an ID that was found.
-Verify that found temperatures match what you see on your device.
+Verify that reported temperatures match with what you see on your device's screen.
 ![ID Found](https://github.com/stefslon/esphome-thermoworks-smoke/blob/main/imgs/Found.png)
     - If ID is not found in five minutes try uncommenting `alt_radio_id` field and re-running the process again
 5. Set `radio_id` field to your Smoke's ID and you are all set!